-In 2015, KPMG LLP was replaced by Davidson and Company, LLP.
+In 2015, KPMG LLP was replaced by Davidson and Company, LLP as the Company's auditor on February 1st, 2016.

 Diversity Policy

 In accordance with items 10-15 of Form 58-101F1 Corporate Governance Disclosure, the Company is required to provide disclosure of its gender diversity practices.